Brachioplasty Cost Considerations

 What else should I know before deciding to have brachioplasty?

 Realistic expectations are crucial.
 Brachioplasty surgery won’t make you look like a celebrity or reinvent your life.
-The procedure can, however, remove extra skin, get rid of stubborn fat, reduce rashes and discomfort from extra skin, and improve the appearance of the upper arms.
-Ideal candidates have reached their goal weight and are physically healthy.
+The procedure can, however, remove extra skin, get rid fat, and reduce rashes and discomfort from extra skin.
+Ideal candidates have reached their goal weight and are physically fit.

-What is the recovery like after an arm reduction procedure?
+What is the recovery like after a Brachioplasty procedure?

 Many patients take two to three weeks off of work to recover.
 At that point, they usually feel well enough to resume normal activities like driving.
 Full healing can take anywhere from six weeks to three months.
 For optimal results, you will likely need to wear a compression garment to reduce swelling as you heal.
 You will also need to maintain a stable weight to keep your arms toned after the procedure.